-The other tax rate equations follow the same structure.
-Specific import duties (TMSc,r) are defined in in (T1.2), export taxes ($TE{c,r}$) are defined in (T1.3), sales taxes ($TS{c,r}$) are defined in (T1.4), VAT ($TV{c,r}$) rates are defined in (T1.5), agent specific sales taxes ($TSDD{c,a_h,r}$) are defined in (T1.6), the economy wide carbon taxes rates (TC_r) are defined in (T1.7), the activity specific carbon tax rates ($TCARB{c,a_h,r}$) are defined in (T1.8), production tax rates ($TX{a,r}$) are defined in (T1.9), factor income tax rates ($TYF{f,r}$) are defined in (T1.10), and household income rates ($TYH{h,r}$) are defined in (T1.11).
-Factor use tax rates ($TF{ff,r}$) are defined in (T1.12 and T1.13): two assignments are needed to encompass factor use taxes paid on natural factors (T1.12) and commodity factors (T1.13).
+All tax rate equations follow the same structure.
+Specific import duties $(TMS{c,r})$ are defined in in (T1.2), export taxes $(TE{c,r})$ are defined in (T1.3), sales taxes $(TS{c,r})$ are defined in (T1.4), VAT $(TV{c,r})$ rates are defined in (T1.5), production tax rates $(TX{a,r})$ are defined in (T1.6), factor income tax rates $(TYF{f,r})$ are defined in (T1.7), and household income rates $(TYH{h,r})$ are defined in (T1.8).
+Factor use tax rates $(TF{ff,r})$ are defined in (T1.9 and T1.10): two assignments are needed to encompass factor use taxes paid on natural factors (T1.9) and commodity factors (T1.10).
+Agent specific sales taxes $(TSDD{c,a_h,r})$ are defined in (T1.11).

-Note that the value added tax (VAT) is specified as additional to other 'general' sales taxes (TS, TSDD) levied on domestic demand; as such it is a simplification because it does not allow for differential realised rates of rebate of VAT on intermediate input demand - the implicit presumption is that the rebate rates are equal to 100 percent or that the rebate rate does not change in any simulation32.
-While this is a strong assumption, the increasing importance of VAT systems means that ignoring the VAT issue is arguably unwise since the tax incidence will be mis specified; moreover it is recommended in the GLOBE model that the GST rates (TS) are NOT used as a tax replacement instrument and that they are not changed in experiments.33
+Note that the value added tax (VAT) is specified as additional to other 'general' sales taxes (TS, TSDD) levied on domestic demand; as such it is a simplification because it does not allow for differential realised rates of rebate of VAT on intermediate input demand - the implicit presumption is that the rebate rates are equal to 100 percent or that the rebate rate does not change in any simulation37.
+While this is a strong assumption, the increasing importance of VAT systems means that ignoring the VAT issue is arguably unwise since the tax incidence will be mis specified; moreover, it is recommended in the ANARRES model that the GST rates (TS) are NOT used as a tax replacement instrument and that they are not changed in experiments.38